Will Creighton cover the spread vs. Florida A&M? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the 76.4 points per game the Bluejays scored were 6.4 more points than the Rattlers allowed (70).
+- Last year, the 76.4 points per game the Bluejays recorded were 6.4 more points than the Rattlers gave up (70).

 - Creighton went 10-8 against the spread and 17-6 overall last season when scoring more than 70 points.